mesosphere/kudo-spark-operator/kudo-operator/docs/latest/submission.md

 Basically, all the Spark application configuration is placed under `spec` section.
 Here you can specify Spark related configuration properties, such as number of executors, number of cores for drivers/executors, amount of memory and the other.
 There is also a `sparkConf` section, where you can place configuration parameters in a form of key-value pairs.
 In the example we override the default `spark.ui.port` with a custom value.

-After the application spec is ready, the following command can be used to run it on the operator:
+After the application spec is ready, the following command can be used to submit it to the operator:
 ```
 $ kubectl create -f ./resources/spark-pi.yaml
 ```

-To describe the newly created application, you can use:
+To describe the newly created application, use the following command:
 ```bash
 $ kubectl get sparkapplications.sparkoperator.k8s.io spark-pi -n spark
 ```
-Pay attentions to the `-n spark` flag - it the name of the namespace, where our application is deployed.
+In the example above `-n` flag specifies the namespace where the application is deployed.

 To get the list of pods:
 ```bash